Last updated on March 18th, 2025 at 01:59 pm

 Plastic cutting boards

-Any plastic object will shed tiny plastic particles, aka microplastics, and when you are cutting against their surface with a sharp object, that shedding process is only magnified.
+Throughout its life, any plastic object will shed tiny plastic particles, aka microplastics, and when you are cutting against their surface with a sharp object, that shedding process is only magnified.
 A 2023 study determined that plastic cutting boards are a “substantial source of microplastics in human food.”

-When to condition of plastic cutting boards reaches this point, it is recommended to replace them.
-The cutting board pictured was four years old when I got rid of it.
 I don’t know about you, but I don’t want to be replacing my cutting boards every four years.
 Especially when they are not biodegradable or recyclable.

-Choosing cutting boards made of natural, non-toxic materials is a much more economical, environmental, and health conscious alternative.
+Choosing cutting boards made of natural, non-toxic materials is a much more economical, environmental, and health-conscious alternative.

 Non-toxic cutting boards